agusrichard/erlang-workbook/learn-you-some-erlang/notes/modules.md

 ### What are modules

 - Every other function defined in a module you will ever use needs to be called with the form Module:Function(Arguments).
+- Modules are a bunch of functions regrouped in a single file, under a single name.
 - Snippet:
   ```erlang
   1> erlang:element(2, {a,b,c}).